utkuufuk/habit-service/README.md

 #### `POST <SERVER_URL>/progress-report`
 Generate and send a progress report as a Telegram message.

-The `POST` request body may be empty, but you must set the `X-API-Key` header accordingly if you set the `SECRET` environment variable.
+This endpoint will **not** be called by [entrello](https://github.com/utkuufuk/entrello).
+It's meant to be called by a separate scheduled job, or manually on demand.
+You don't have to put anything in the `POST` request body, but if you set the `SECRET` environment variable, you must also set the `X-API-Key` header accordingly.

 Alternatively, you can run following command to generate and send a progress report:
 ```sh